 Now, let’s say you have a 14 yo who is very capable of remembering to clean his room after his show is over.

 At that point, if he doesn’t follow through, a consequence is needed since his maturity level is higher and he should know better.

 Do you see what I mean by age matters?

 3. Talk respectfully and not in a demeaning way – Kids SUCK at listening, but are great at imitating

 Just to get it out there, when things get stressful, and we are tired, PMSing (check out what I do to help with PMS), we struggle with communicating in love and not frustration.
 This article isn’t meant to make you feel like a failure as a parent.

 So take this as a helpful suggestion, not a judgment.

 It’s easy in the heat of the moment to bark commands at your kids.
 I do it ALL the time.
 But I realize that when I do that, it affects the way they respond.

 If I am kind and respectful in asking my child to do something, then his response is more respectful.
-If I am short and shrill will my demand, his response is disrespectful, and it takes us a while to get to his doing the task.
-He ends up in trouble, and I end up angry.
+If I am short and shrill will my demand, his response is disrespectful, and it takes us a while to get to his doing the task–he ends up in trouble, and I end up angry, yadda yadda yadda.

 So I’ve realized that to save us the trouble, we do it right from the get-go, and doing it right starts with me asking or commanding in a respectful way.